comeworkwith-me/PIXEL-ART-CREATOR/README.md

 # ABOUT

-During a one-week sprint, I coded and deployed a pixel art creator!
-The hackathon challenge was to create an interactive visual app that followed Mintbean's specified guidelines.
+During a one-week hackathon, I coded and deployed a pixel art creator!
+The frontend-only challenge prompt was to build an app that lets people express their creativity in a visual format.
+The app had to fulfill one or both of the following requirements:
+* As a user, I can drag my mouse across the screen to make free-form lines.
+* As a user, I can click areas of the screen with my mouse to fill them with a color, texture or pattern.

+This was scoped as a solo hack.
 To view the project, visit https://create-pixel-art.scarlett-spade.repl.co/.

-This was scoped as a solo hack.
-To follow my journey as frontend & blockchain developer, UI/UX designer, & film student: https://twitter.com/scarlett_spade
+To follow my journey as a frontend & blockchain developer, UX/UI designer, & film student: https://twitter.com/scarlett_spade.

 # INSTALL REQUIREMENTS